folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 docker ps --all | wc
 ```

-This should show the number 68 : The 61 backend modules, Kafka, Zookeeper + the header line.
-In addition, 4 modules have been deployed twice.
+This should show the number 64 : The 61 backend modules, Kafka, Zookeeper + the header line.

 Now the backend modules are deployed, but not yet enables for your tenant.

 ### Enable the backend modules for your tenant

 Post the list of backend modules to Okapi to enable them for your tenant.
+Also, you can set the (tenantParameters)[https://github.com/folio-org/okapi/blob/master/doc/guide.md#install-modules-per-tenant] to load their sample and reference data.

 First do a simulation run:

 ```
   curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @$HOME/platform-core/okapi-install.json http://localhost:9130/_/proxy/tenants/diku/install?simulate=true\&preRelease=false
 ```

-Then do
+**Note**: You will have to replace ‘diku’ with the id of your tenant.

+Decide whether you want to load a set of sample data (inventory: bibs, holdings and items) or not.
+If you want to load sample data, then change the value of "loadSample" from "false" to "true" in the following command line.
+Then execute this command line:

 ```
-  curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @$HOME/platform-core/okapi-install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=false\&preRelease=false\&tenantParameters=loadReference%3Dtrue
+  curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @$HOME/platform-core/okapi-install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=false\&preRelease=false\&tenantParameters=loadReference%3Dtrue%2CloadSample%3Dfalse
 ```

 Finally, check which backend modules have been enabled for your tenant: